2200082/CS220AU-DP-2022/dp-checklist.md

 ### Self- and peer-assessment
 In the `assessement.md` file
 - [x] I familiarised myself with the marking rubric;
 - [x] I filled in the self-assessment table;
-- [ ] I filled in the peer-assessment tables for which one student in my group provided feedback for;
+- [x] I filled in the peer-assessment tables for which one student in my group provided feedback for;
-- [ ] I familiarised myself with the marking rubric and provided feedback for at least one student in my group.
+- [x] I familiarised myself with the marking rubric and provided feedback for at least one student in my group.

-The student registration number(s) of the student(s) I provided feedback with is: <!-- #todo : add your classmate's student number -->
+The student registration number of the student I provided feedback with is: <!-- #todo : add your classmate's student number -->

 <!-- #todo :
 - delete all unnecessary HTML comments in this file